Iakarchava/Pig-game/README.md

 # Pig-game
-challange yourself with some dice game
+challenge yourself with some dice game